NoamZeise/nze-game-sdl/README.md

-# A framework for making games with rust
+# A framework for making 2D games with rust, uses SDL2.

 This framework is made out of three parts: